Brazilians in Ireland: Demographics

 97% of Brazilian nationals in 2016 were under the age of 50, with a quarter being between the ages of 25 and 28 and only 10% of them being over 40.
 This would make Brazilians Ireland's youngest demographic with an average age of 29.9 years old, an increase of 1 year from the 2011 data.
 50% were in work and 32% were students.
 According to the Ruban Company, over half of international students from Brazil between 2016 and 2020 were women.
+By 2022, almost 80% of Brazilians living in Ireland were aged between 23 and 43, with the next-largest cohort being of primary-school age, and Brazilians ranked, after Indian and British nationals, among the largest non-EU nationality groups in the state.